naborlozada/Perdomo_et_al_2025_sRNA_analysis/DISTRIBUTION.md

 ## USE & DISTRIBUTION OF THIS REPOSITORY MATERIAL

-This information is free.
+THIS IS A PRE-RELEASE VERSION OF THE DATA & SCRIPTS.

+The data files and scripts are free.
 You can redistribute it and/or use it for scientific research, educational or recreational purpose.

 The material contained in this repository can be used it and/or distributed it in the hope that it will be useful for the community, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Cite this work: \
-   Perdomo H, Khorramnejad A, Chen F, Lozada-Chávez AN,  Bonizzoni M. 2025.
+   Lozada-Chávez, A. N. 2025.
 Metabolic homeostasis favors tolerance to persistent Cell-fusing agent virus infection in Aedes aegypti mosquitoes.
 Github repository. https://github.com/naborlozada/Perdomo_et_al_2025_sRNA_analysis.